KittyMcDonagh/kmcd-issue-tracking-project/README.md

 #### 3.1.4.9	FEATURE PAID DATABASE

-Each time a client pays for a different Feature, a record will be created in the DB for that Client and Feature.
-If a Client pays more money for a Feature they have already paid for, the amount will be added to this record.
+Each time a client inputs a Feature, a record will be created in this DB for that Client and Feature.
+If the Client pays for a Feature they have input, the amount will be added to this record.
+When a client pays for a Feature that was input by another Client a record will be input into this database for the paying client / Feature.
+This database is used to generate the Features Report.

 |Field Name           |Description                 |Validation                       |DB Links        |
 |---------------------|----------------------------|---------------------------------|----------------|